ridwanbinsarwar/TourBuddy/README.md

 # TourBuddy
+TourBuddy is an application where users can arrange and manage tour.
+The project is currently on development.

+So far i have created Dajngo Rest Framework(DRF) for registration, login, profile and blog post.

-Below instruction is for Windown 10 :
+installation instruction for Windown 10 :

 0. Run cmd/powershell as Run As adminastrator
 1. Create virtual environment : python -m venv myvenv